akuraru/EasyMailSender/README.md

 Easy to send e-mail by `MFMailComposeViewController`.

-You don't worry about `MFMailComposeViewControllerDelegate`,
+You don't worry about `MFMailComposeViewControllerDelegate`, can write with block.

 ## Installation